 Brown Bag Lunch Series

-Each semester General Studies Writing faculty and teaching associates present workshops on assorted topics about the teaching of writing.
+Before merging Brown Bag events with the English Department, University Writing Program faculty and teaching associates presented workshops on assorted topics about the teaching of writing.
 Past workshops have included themes such as the common reading experience lib guide, contemplative pedagogy, making the most of student conferences, and inclusive pedagogy for LGBTQ+ and international students.

 Assessment, Evaluation, Reflection, and Teacherly Acts of Composition

 Monday, Jan.
 22, 2018 | Noon - 1:00 p.m. | East Hall 306

 About: Taking its cue from the International Reading Association's 2009 "Standards for the Assessment of Reading and Writing," this discussion acknowledges that assessment of student writing must include assessment of such teacherly acts of composition as the preparation of syllabi, writing assignments, and teacher responses to student writing.
 Using as a starting point a writing prompt and responsive draft on Amy Tan's essay "Mother Tongue," this discussion will focus on assessment and one particular teacherly composition, the writing assignment, so as to ensure the assessment process is fair and equitable, allows inquiry into instruction, and improves teaching and learning.
 The discussion is predicated upon the assumption that a classroom is a community of learners and is further predicated upon two threshold concepts: first, all writers, including writing instructors, have more to learn and, second, reflection is critical for all writers' development.